 which represents the absolute lower boundary of the hysteresis domain.
 As per Eq.
-(9), at moderately small $F_d$ (e.g., $F_d < 0.1 - 0.2$ ) the incoming flow must have an unbelievably high $F_u$ (i.e., $F_u > 10 - 40$ ) for hysteresis can occur.
-This is possibly one of the reasons why hysteresis is seldom observed in the presence of a downstream subcritical flow with low Froude number.
+(9), at moderately small F_d (e.g., $F_d < 0.1$ -0.2), the incoming flow must have an unbelievably high F_u

+(i.e., $F_u > 10$ -40) for hysteresis can occur.
+This is possibly one reason why hysteresis is seldom observed in the presence of a downstream subcritical flow with low Froude number.